What is Tylenol?

 - Stomach upset

-When taken frequently for headache, if discontinued, “rebound headache” may occur which often results in more of the medication being taken than may be safe.
+When taken frequently for headache, if discontinued, “rebound headache” may occur.
+This often results in more of the medication being taken than may be safe.

-Due to its toxic effects on the liver, Tylenol has drug interactions such as:
+Due to its toxic effects on the liver, Tylenol may interact negatively with other drugs such as:

 - Over-the-counter cough and cold medication containing acetaminophen